tporter01/covidMaps/README.md

 ```

 3. Determine where to serve the generated maps from.

+a.
 On macOS I recommend using the Sites folder.
   * mscOS -Create a symbolic link from the www folder to your Sites folder
 ```
 Sites % ln -s <install root>/www /Users/<userID>/Sites/corona
 ```

+b.
 On Linux I found creating a folder off the documentRoot is easiest.
   * Linux - Create a symbolic link from the www folder to the DocumentRoot
 ```
 Sites % ln -s <install root>/www /<DocumentRootDir>/corona